Special effects of Batman Returns: Batmobile

-In one sequence, Batman performs an evasive counter-attack maneuver using a special hydraulic device that drops from beneath the Batmobile chassis, hits the ground to hold the car in place for a 180-degree turn.
+In one sequence, Batman performs an evasive counter-attack maneuver using a special hydraulic device that drops from beneath the Batmobile chassis and hits the ground to hold the car in place for a 180-degree turn.
 To enable the Batmobile to turn in place, Gaspar and his crew rigged a pedestal three feet in diameter, hydraulically pushed down from the car's underside, allowing the vehicle to rise.
 The car was then turned during a cut and dropped back to the ground.
-For the ensuing burning stunt where the Penguin's henchmen are set on fire by the Batmobile's exhaust, the stuntmen were caught on fire using the motor flame using flammable rubber cement on their clown outfits.
+For the ensuing burning stunt where the Penguin's henchmen are set on fire by the Batmobile's exhaust, the stuntmen caught on fire from the motor flame using flammable rubber cement on their clown outfits.
 The stuntmen had Pyrex glass lenses over the top of their masks to allow them to be protected during the full body burn.
-The sequence ran for 30–45 seconds before the performers were extinguished with CO2.
+The sequence ran for 30–45 seconds before the performers' flames were extinguished with CO2.

-When the Batmobile is commandeered by the Penguin, it is used to smash through several parked cars which were attached to cables, allowing them to be pulled out of the way.
-Pacific Data Images removed digitally.
+When the Batmobile is commandeered by the Penguin, it is used to smash through several parked cars that were attached to cables, allowing them to be pulled out of the way.
+Pacific Data Images removed the cables' appearances on film digitally.